nhsconnect/nhslogin/src/guidance.md

 <!-- OTHER SERVICES -->
   <h2 id="other">I am a service that does not use the NHS logo</h2>
-<p>Use this version if you do not have the NHS logo <b>on the same screen</b> as the NHS login button and you don't use the NHS Design System, suchas <a href="https://www.eredbook.org.uk/">eRedbook</a>.
+<p>Use this version if you do not have the NHS logo <b>on the same screen</b> as the NHS login button and you don't use the NHS Design System, such as <a href="https://www.eredbook.org.uk/">eRedbook</a>.
 This applies even if your service is part of the NHS.</p>
   <div class="nhsuk-grid-row">
     <div class="nhsuk-grid-column-one-third">
       <img class="nhsuk-image__img" src="https://github.com/nhsconnect/nhslogin/raw/main/src/images/Guidance-example-button-other.png" alt="NHS login button for services that do not use the NHS Design System or have NHS branding">